Soccer-Edouard inspires Palace to 3-0 win over lowly Norwich | Sports-Games

 The home side doubled the lead in the 38th minute when Edouard turned provider from the left flank, finding Jean-Philippe Mateta with a cut-back and the French forward beat goalkeeper Angus Gunn with a shot into the far corner.
 Norwich barely had time to recover when constant pressure helped Palace win the ball back minutes later.
 Edouard danced into the box through a crowd before the ball fell to Jeffrey Schlupp, whose venomous shot from an acute angle beat Gunn.

-Palace took their foot off the gas in the second half and though Norwich managed to create a few chances, Patrick Vieira's side kept a clean sheet to move into the top half of the table with 23 points from 19 games.
-Norwich remain rooted to the bottom of the standings after a fifth straight loss without scoring.
+Palace took their foot off the gas in the second half and though Norwich managed to create a few chances, Patrick Vieira's side kept a clean sheet to move into the top half of the table.
+"On the back of Sunday's game... and playing at home, it was important to come back and start well and have good energy," said assistant manager Osian Roberts, deputizing for Vieira who tested positive for COVID-19.

+"The important thing when you score early is to build on that and not go flat.
+It was professional and disciplined in the second half."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)